Top of main content

 2. Personal loans might have higher interest rates compared to other borrowing options.

-5. If you miss repayments or default on your personal loan, it may impact your credit score and your ability to borrow in the future.
+5. If you miss repayments or default on your loan, it may impact your credit score and your ability to borrow in the future.

 Personal loan fees